bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 ..
 [2] The term variational free energy is from an alternative interpretation from physics.
 As with a lot of ML techniques, this one has its roots in physics where they make great use of probability to model the physical world.

 ..
-[3] This is one of the parts that I struggled with because many text skip over this part (probably because it needs variational calculus).
+[3] This is one of the parts that I struggled with because many texts skip over this part (probably because it needs variational calculus).
 They very rarely show the derivation of the functional form.

 ..
 [4] This section heavily draws upon the treatment from Murphy's Machine Learning: A Probabilistic Perspective.
 You should take a look at it for a more thorough treatment.